-A federal court in Sacramento released a report compiled by Dr. Michael Golding, chief psychiatrist for California state prisons, on Wednesday, October 31.
-According to the Sacramento Bee, “The chief psychiatrist for California’s prison system is accusing state officials of providing inaccurate and misleading data to a federal court and to lawyers for prison inmates fighting to improve psychiatric care inside state prisons, according to court documents.”
+On October 31, the court released a report compiled by Dr. Michael Golding, chief psychiatrist for California state prisons.
+According to the Bee, “The chief psychiatrist for California’s prison system is accusing state officials of providing inaccurate and misleading data to a federal court and to lawyers for prison inmates fighting to improve psychiatric care inside state prisons, according to court documents.”
 Names of inmate patients and corrections employees have been redacted from the version of the report released to the public.

 The redacted Golding report, exhibits and declaration are available here: